AndyObtiva/glimmer-dsl-libui/README.md

 - Inserting cell rows: Calling `Array#<<`, `Array#push`, `Array#prepend`, or any insertion/addition `Array` method automatically inserts rows in actual `table` control
 - Changing cell rows: Calling `Array#[]=`, `Array#map!`, or any update `Array` method automatically updates rows in actual `table` control

+### Area API

+The `area` control can have a `path` nested underneath declaratively, containing figures like `rectangle`, and all the drawing logic is generated automatically from that.

 ### Smart Defaults and Conventions

 - `horizontal_box`, `vertical_box`, `grid`, and `form` controls have `padded` as `true` upon instantiation to ensure more user-friendly GUI by default